albertllousas/simple-cqrs-with-es/readme.md

  - [In memory implementation](/command-side/src/main/kotlin/com/alo/cqrs/todolist/infrastructure/cqrs/InMemoryEventStore.kt)

-We could think in many more fields, like timestamp (when the event happened), eventId (to handle idempotency), transactionId (to group events), sequence number (all events) or clusterId (to group or subscribe streams in a more granular way), but for our simple implementation we don't need them.
+We could think in many more fields, like timestamp (when the event happened), eventId (to handle idempotency), transactionId (to group events), sequence number (all events), clusterId (to group or subscribe streams in a more granular way) or a correlationId (allow reference to a particular transaction) but for our simple implementation we don't need them.

 ### Fitting command-side in hexagonal architecture